PreslavDrakov/EventsDB/README.md

 # EventsDB
 This database is for organizing events.
+It is a university end-term project.